nanoporetech/onesie/utils/minion-eeprom.md

 OPTIONS
 =======

 -r, \-\-read

 :   Read from EEPROM to standard output.

 -w, \-\-write

 :   Write data from standard input to EEPROM.

--s, \-\-start <offset bytes>
+-s, \-\-start _start-address_

-:   Start address in decimal or hex if starting with 0x.
+:   _Start-address_ in decimal or hex if starting with 0x.
 Defaults to 0.

--l, \-\-length <size bytes>
+-l, \-\-length <length>

-:   Length of transfer in decimal or hex if starting with 0x.
-Defaults to the maximum possible lengthe given the size of the EEPROM and the start offset.
+:   _Length_ of transfer in decimal or hex if starting with 0x.
+Defaults to the maximum possible length given the size of the EEPROM and the _start-address_.

 EXAMPLES
 ========